 Normalize inputs(z[l]) across layers.

-- Batch norm eliminates bias term and adds 2 terms of it’s own.
+- Batch norm eliminates bias term (because of averging) and adds 2 terms of it’s own(gamma and beta which decide distribution shift and tilt).

 - Works well with Momentum, RMSProp and adam.